stijnvermeeren-swisstopo/label-studio/README.md

 - At least 32 GiB of disk storage (depending on the amount of borehole profiles you will need more).
 - Security groups → make sure inbound rule for port 80 is set.

+## Creating a second project
+To create an additional annotation project on label studio you have to first upload the corresponding data to your ec2 and create a new directory for the borehole profiles.
+Place all png files in the existing test_png folder.
+Make sure there are no file name collisions.
+Then repeat step 5.

 # Troubleshooting
 - Can't specify label-studio version